Bryan Trottier: Legacy

 As of 2025, Trottier sits 13th all-time with 182 playoff points (71 goals and 111 assists) in 221 games played.
 Trottier is currently ranked 19th all-time in NHL regular-season points.
 He is the Islanders' all-time career leader in assists and points, for the regular season and playoffs.
-Trottier was named by Islanders fans as the second greatest player in franchise history, ahead of Denis Potvin and behind Mike Bossy.
+In 2023, the New York Post named Trottier as the third best player in team history behind Mike Bossy and Denis Potvin.
+In 2023, The Athletic named him the 23rd greatest player in modern NHL history.